Important dates

 - Course starts

 PhD applicants to the University of Cambridge must write a research proposal, laying out details of the research they wish to undertake as part of the PhD.
 More information is available on the applications page.
 Research proposals from applicants to CASCADE must address one or more of the research challenges laid out below.
+We currently have two research themes with broad challenges within them.
+However, as the Centre grows in future years, we expect to expand into other research areas.

 Programs contain a significant amount of semantic information about their operation.
 Some of this is encoded through programming-language constructs, some is inferred by the compiler through static analysis, and some can be determined during execution by the runtime system.
 However, modern toolchains – by design – throw this information away as a program is compiled, leaving just the operations encoded in the processor's usually simple, RISC-based ISA.
 To obtain high performance during run-time, microarchitectures have to reconstruct this information, enabling them to predict how future execution will proceed.
 This results in significant use of transistors with associated power costs, in addition to complexity and performance overheads, when predictions are inevitably occasionally wrong.